aravindhsampath/aravindh.net/content/posts/Notes-NL/index.md

 Je weet nu wat je moet doen. - You know what to do.
 Heb je nieuwe gordijnen nodig? - Do you need new curtains?
 En kijk ook eens bij de - And also take a look at the..
+Toen ik net in Nederland woonde - When I first moved to Netherlands...